 Baked Potatoes On The Grill

-A small potato is 4 Weight Watchers points, so if you’re making a ZeroPoint protein and veggie, this is okay to add to your day.
+A small potato is 4 Weight Watchers points, so if the rest of your meal is low points, this is okay to add to your plate.

-What should you grill if you’re on WW?
+What should you grill if you’re following Weight Watchers?

 Portabella mushrooms are a great alternative to steak.
 We actually use them as a substitute in our Philly cheesesteaks.
 Portabella mushrooms are zero points, so if you’re craving steak but looking for less points, mushrooms are a good alternative.

-Vegetables are a zero point food as well.
-But, be careful when you’re using oil to help them not stick to the grill.
-You can be adding a lot of unwanted calories with oil.
+Vegetables are a zero point food so they’re a good option for side dishes.
+But, be careful if you’re using oil to help them not stick to the grill.
+You can be adding a lot of unwanted calories and points with oil.

 What should you not grill if you’re on Weight Watchers?

 Baked potatoes are such a summer BBQ staple.
 It’s so easy to cover a potato in foil, throw it on the grill, and have a delicious side dish in under an hour.
-And you would think a potato is a vegetable, so it’s free.
+And you would think a potato is a vegetable, so it’s zero points like a vegetable is.
 Nope.
 It’s not.
 Neither are sweet potatoes.

 A baked potato is about 4 to 6 WW points, depending on what program you’re on.
 And think about potatoes.
 No one eats them plain.
 One tablespoon of butter is going to be about 5 WW points.
 So even if you just use butter, salt, and non-fat Greek yogurt (which is 0 points), you’re still looking at 9 to 11 points for a potato.